On Families of Planar DAGs with Constant Stack Number: Complete Proofs for Section 3

 \item $\tw{E} \le 3$. \end{enumerate}

 Now we prove that the described invariants can be maintained.
 If $G$ consists of a single edge, then the base of the induction clearly holds.
-For the inductive case, we consider the base edge $(s, t)$ of $G$ and choose the unique neighbor of $s$ and $t$, denoted $x \in V$.
+In order to prove the inductive case, we consider the base edge $(s, t)$ of $G$ and choose the unique neighbor of $s$ and $t$, denoted $x \in V$.
 Since $G$ is a single-source oDAG, there are two ways the edges between $x$ and $s, t$ are directed, corresponding to operations \ref{op1} and \ref{op2}.
-Consider both of the cases.
+Consider both cases.